exhu/miod/docs/rev4.rst

 'const' vs 'let'
 ----------------

-A *const* declares a value which is placed on use, *let* declares a read-only variable.
+A *const* declares a value which can be placed verbatim at the places it's used (e.g. for integer literals), *let* declares a read-only variable with allocated storage.

+A *const*, *var* value must be evaluated during compilation if it is global. *const* in procedure body must also be evaluatable during compilation.
+Only embedded operators/procs are allowed for *const*.

+*let* is not allowed in the global scope for it makes no sense here.

 'Finally' without a 'try'?